Jung Il-hoon: Legal issues

 According to the court, Jung did not systematically smoke marijuana, and Jung's purchase using cryptocurrency did not appear to be deliberate.
 Jung seemed to have voluntarily stopped around January 2019 and had since made efforts to prevent recidivism.
 Jung received psychiatric treatment to quit drugs, took online lectures for addiction treatment, and maintained a strong bond with his family as well as other social ties to keep him straight.
 Since the start of the appeal trial, Jung submitted 105 statements of self-reflection, and his fans also submitted petitions.

-On December 24, 2021 Jung personally apologized for his case through a handwritten letter.
-The letter was later archived from his Instagram on September 29, 2022.Hello, this is Jung Ilhoon.
+On December 24, 2021, Jung personally apologized for his case through a handwritten letter.
+The letter was later archived from his Instagram on September 29, 2022.